Coat of arms of the Crown of Aragon

 Page of a manuscript of the Book of Knowledge of All Kingdoms (14th century) showing the coat of arms of Aragon.

-The coat of arms (Note: Also bars of Aragon, royal sign of Aragon, royal arms of Aragon, the four bars, and the red bars.) of the Crown of Aragon bears four red pallets on a gold background, and it depicts the familiar coat of the Kings of Aragon.
+The coat of arms (Note: Also bars of Aragon, royal sign of Aragon, royal arms of Aragon, the four bars, and the red bars.) of the Crown of Aragon bears four red pallets on a gold background, and it depicts the familiar coat of the it was the familiar emblem of the Counts of Barcelona and Kings of Aragon.
+In 1137, when Aragon and the County of Barcelona merged by dynastic union.
+Kings of Aragon.
 It differs from the flag because this latter instead uses bars.
 It is one of the oldest coats of arms in Europe dating back to a seal of Raymond Berengar IV, Count of Barcelona and Prince of Aragon, from 1150.

 Today, this symbol has been adopted and/or included in their arms by several former territories related to the Crown of Aragon, like the arms of Spain, which wears it in its third quarter (whereas the Kings of Spain are heirs of those of Aragon); or the arms of Andorra, which shows it on two of its quarters.
 It is also the main element of the arms of the present Spanish autonomous communities of Catalonia, Valencian Community and the Balearic Islands; the fourth quarter of the Spanish autonomous community of Aragon; it is present on the arms of the French administrative regions of Provence-Alpes-Côte d'Azur and Occitania (whose department of the Pyrénées-Orientales regroups the old provinces of Roussillon and Upper Cerdanya); and in the Italian provinces of Reggio Calabria and Catanzaro in Calabria, and Lecce in Apulia.
 It figures also in numerous located municipal blazons in the former territories of the Crown, either by explicit concession of the king, or because they were cities or towns of realengo (that is, directly dependent on the Crown and subject to no kind of manorialism); and others outside it, in which case the symbol is because of the presence of the king or knights of the Crown at some moment of their local history.